alderven/relayr/README.md

 Use test framework to organize and run tests, e.g. [pytest](https://docs.pytest.org/en/latest/)

-Use [fixtures](https://docs.pytest.org/en/latest/fixture.html) or tearup/teardown for test data preparation/deletion.
+Use tearup/teardown (in terms of pytests it is called [fixtures](https://docs.pytest.org/en/latest/fixture.html)) for test data preparation/deletion.

 Use parametrization(https://docs.pytest.org/en/latest/parametrize.html) in order to avoid duplication of code.